POLICY NO: C-31.3

 - fostering links between the University and other institutions within and outside Australia

 - outstanding service to the University of South Australia and/or, in exceptional circumstances, outstanding service to a community within which the University operates.

 - interest in and commitment to the welfare of students

 Candidates for the award of the title of University Fellow shall be nominated by a member of the University or the University Council.

 The award of University Fellow will take the form of a parchment and a commemorative pin and will be conferred at an appropriate occasion, usually a graduation ceremony.

 Members of Council or members of the staff of the University will not be eligible to be nominated for the award while in office.

 The honorary title of Emeritus Professor may be conferred upon retired academic staff holding the title of Professor who has given distinguished service to the institution.
-A period of service of at least five years is normally required for a person to be eligible for consideration.
+A period of service of at least five years, or otherwise at the discretion of the Vice Chancellor, is required for a person to be eligible for consideration by the Committee.

 Nominations for the honorary title of Emeritus Professor will only be made upon the invitation of the Vice Chancellor.
 The Senior Management Group will (at its meetings) discuss nominations that may become subject of an invitation by the Vice Chancellor.